pepol/website/content/service/carving.md

 draft: false
 ---

-I regularly carve wooden utensils, such as eating spoons, serving spoons, wooden bowls, and trays for serving food on.
+I carve wooden utensils (spoons, butter knives, bowls, ladles), serving trays, but also different figures (horses, owls, forest spirits) and anything else I can come up with.

 <!--more-->
 I mostly use birch, maple, and cherry wood as material.